Basics - Learning ReciPal

 Does ReciPal offer Canadian nutrition labels?

 Yes!
-We currently only offer it for the standard vertical as well as the linear label formats (it's an option under the 'Label Type' dropdown menu above the label when looking at your recipe's label on ReciPal), and will continue adding other label styles, so keep your eyes peeled!
+We currently offer have the standard vertical as well as the linear and horizontal label formats in English, French, and bilingual options (the Canadian formats are an option under the 'Label Type' dropdown menu above the label when looking at your recipe's label on ReciPal), and will continue adding other label styles, so keep your eyes peeled!
 The label styles are actually very similar, but Canada requires both French and English to be displayed in most cases.
 Canada also requires all packaged goods to have nutrition labels, unlike the exceptions the US allows.
 For more details and differences between the label styles see our post on Canadian nutrition labels.

 How can I adjust the nutrition fact label to fit my packaging?